Seine-Saint-Denis

 Seine-Saint-Denis ([sɛn sɛ̃ d(ə)ni]) is a department of France located in the Grand Paris metropolis in the Île-de-France region.
 In French, it is often referred to colloquially as quatre-vingt treize or neuf trois ("ninety-three" or "nine three"), after its official administrative number, 93.
 Its prefecture is Bobigny.

-In 2019, it had a population of 1,644,903 across 40 communes.
+In 2019, it had a population of 1,644,903 across 39 communes.
 In French, the learned but rarely used demonym for the inhabitants of Seine-Saint-Denis is Séquano-Dionysiens; more common is Dionysiens.

 Geography

 The department is surrounded by the departments of Hauts-de-Seine, Val-de-Marne, Paris, Val-d'Oise, and Seine-et-Marne.
-It is thus the only one of the five French departments surrounded entirely by other departments of the same region.
+It is thus one of only five French departments surrounded entirely by other departments of the same region.